BaadMaro/CTF/NahamCon CTF 2024/IDoor/README.md

 ![Pasted image 20240525182729](https://github.com/BaadMaro/CTF/assets/72421091/3e7c4708-bbb2-4e08-97cd-f0712f2e4bb4)

-As we can see we have the ID 11 and the URL identifier `4fc82b26aecb47d2868c4efbe3581732a3e7cbcc6c2efb32062c08170a05eeb8` which is the SHA256 value of 11
+As we can see, we have the ID 11 and the URL identifier `4fc82b26aecb47d2868c4efbe3581732a3e7cbcc6c2efb32062c08170a05eeb8` which is the SHA256 value of 11.

-We can generate sha256 hashes with numbers to find different camera
+We can generate SHA256 hashes with numbers to find different cameras IDs.

 ```bash
 #!/bin/bash